-John Bongaarts is a vice president and Distinguished Scholar at the Population Council.
+John Bongaarts is a Distinguished Scholar at the Population Council.
 He joined the Council in 1973, following a postdoctoral fellowship in population dynamics at Johns Hopkins University.
 His research on critical demographic challenges—such as population momentum, the determinants of fertility, the impact of family planning programs, population–environment relationships, and the demographic effects of the AIDS epidemic—assists policymakers in addressing these issues.
 He has published more than 190 scientific articles and book chapters, in journals such as Science, Scientific American, Proceedings of the National Academy of Sciences, The Lancet, Philosophical Transactions of the Royal Society of London, Population and Development Review, Studies in Family Planning, Demography, Population Studies, and Demographic Research.

 Among Bongaarts’s best-known early contributions is the development of the proximate determinants framework to analyze the level and pattern of fertility.
 This framework provided a simple, but comprehensive model for describing the relationships between behavioral and biological factors that directly influence fertility—such as the pattern of marriage, use of contraception, and rate of induced abortion—and the level of fertility.
 Previous attempts to explore these relationships were complex and difficult to apply.
 This influential framework is now taught to students in demography around the world and is a mainstay for demographic investigations.